svanderburg/disnix/README.md

 properties) and a *distribution* of service components to machines in the network.

-By invoking 'disnix-env' with these Nix expressions as parameters, services are automatically built from source code (including all its intra-dependencies), distributed to the target machines and activated in the right order.
+By invoking `disnix-env` with these Nix expressions as parameters, services are automatically built from source code (including all its intra-dependencies), distributed to the target machines and activated in the right order.
 In case of a failure a rollback is performed: